SOPHE Case Study Competition

-- All registered graduate teams must have 2 to 3 graduate health education students and one faculty sponsor.
+- All registered graduate teams must have 2 graduate health education students and one faculty sponsor.

 Undergraduate Student Teams

-- All registered undergraduate teams must have two to three undergraduate health education students and one faculty sponsor.
+- All registered undergraduate teams must have 2 to 3 undergraduate health education students and one faculty sponsor.

 - Teams will be divided into two groups (six teams in each group), each presenting to a panel of judges.